 Equality a = b and assignment a := b of scalars, vectors, matrices, and arrays is defined element-wise and require both objects to have the same number of dimensions and corresponding dimension sizes.
+See section 10.5 regarding assignments to array variables with vector of subscripts.

 The operands need to be type equivalent.
 This is legal for the simple types and all types satisfying the requirements for a record, and is in the latter case applied to each component-element of the records.